peterhendrick/steggin/README.md

 To use steggin, you need the Bourne Again Shell (bash) to run it, the git content tracker to download and update, and GnuPG (optional) to verify your download and encrypt/decrypt files while steggin'.

-To open bash in mac, type command+space and spotlight search for "Terminal" (or I prefer "iTerm2" if you have it).
+To open bash in mac, type do a spotlight search (or look in your Applications folder) for "Terminal" (I prefer "iTerm2" if you have it).

 For Windows users, I heard Windows 10 was supposed to get bash.
 It's about time, because bash is decades old.
 Good luck if your on windows.
 Seriously, just get a linux iso and make a bootable usb.